codingholt/CoinGecko-CLI/README.md

 - [ ] flag for circulating supply.

 - [ ] coingecko trending coins.

+- [ ] add --description for a coin.

 - [ ] implement charts. with help of [this repo](https://github.com/portnov/chart-cli#readme).